duskconductor/basic-git-commands/GitHubAndRecruiters.md

 As the recruiter, you will actually look at these projects to judge the user's coding abilities.
 These projects should (1) work and (2) be final drafts.

-We can see that Mark has more projects, but several of their projects are **unfinished** and this does not look good for them.
+We can see that Mark has more projects, but several of his projects are **unfinished** and this does not look good for him.

 Richie only has two projects, but they are completed and well commented.
 This looks better for him.